 Phosphorus, P, is important in the germination and growth of seeds, the production of flowers and fruit, and the growth of roots.
 Phosphorus deficiency causes reduced growth and small leaves that drop early, starting with the oldest leaves.
 Leaf color is a dull, bluish green that becomes purplish or bronzy.
 Leaf edges often turn scorched brown.
 Excess phosphorus may cause potassium deficiency.

 Potassium, K, promotes general vigor, disease resistance and sturdy growth.
 Potassium deficiency causes stunted growth with leaves close together.
 Starting with the older leaves, the leaf tips and edges turn scorched brown and leaf edges roll.
-Excess potassium may cause calcium and magnesium deficiencies.

 Calcium, Ca, is a major ingredient in cell walls and is important for root growth, especially root tips.
 Calcium deficiency causes poorly developed roots with weak tips.
 Leaves are distorted with hooked tips and curled margins that often turn brown.

 Magnesium, Mg, is vital to chlorophyll production and is important in most enzyme reactions.
 Magnesium deficiency causes different symptoms in different plants, but commonly includes leaf yellowing with brilliant tints.
 Leaves may suddenly drop off without withering.
 Symptoms show first on older leaves.
-Excess magnesium may cause calcium deficiency.

 Sulfur, S, is an ingredient in proteins and is necessary for chlorophyll formation.
 Sulfur deficiency causes slow growth with small round leaves that roll upward and are stiff and brittle.
 Leaves drop off and tip buds die.